-Recent news reports about mysterious monoliths appearing as if out of nowhere, first in Utah, then in Piatra Neamt, Romania, then on a mountain in California has me thinking about an older tale…. and of course 2001 A Space Odyssey, how do you not think A Space Odyssey with those things?
+Recent news reports about mysterious monoliths appearing as if out of nowhere, first in Utah, then in Piatra Neamt, Romania, then on a mountain in California has me thinking about an older tale in 2020 …. and of course 2001 A Space Odyssey, how do you not think A Space Odyssey with those things?
 The following tale is set in Georgia, USA – which of course has been on the minds of many folk of late too – for completely different reasons.

 In July 1979 a man described in all the literature only as elegant and grey haired, wearing an expensive suit, walked into the offices of the Elberton granite finishing company, in Elbert County, Georgia.
 Meeting with company president Joe Fendley, he introduced himself as a representative of a “small group of loyal Americans” who wished to commission a remarkable monument.
 Said monument would be erected in the county, for the use – perhaps even the salvation of future generations.
 The man gave his name as R.C.
 Christian, possibly a bastardization of Rosicrucian – a secret society who claimed to hold all manner of occult and restricted knowledge, who almost certainly never existed in 1614 when pamphlets about them first circulated throughout Western Europe.
 Rosicrucian sects, however, soon willed themselves into being – grifters couldn’t pass up on that grift, seekers couldn’t pass up occult and esoteric knowledge.
 Sects exist to this day.
 Up front I should say I see little of their philosophy in the following tale.

 Why did this group of R.C Christian, whoever they were, want to build their monument in Elbert County?
 According to Mr Christian, because their granite was amongst the best in the world.